Frequently Asked Questions

 - Incorporating features such as nesting boxes for birds and bee bricks to provide additional habitats for biodiversity.

-Our commitment to building in a sensitive manner is unwavering.
-Prior to undertaking any construction, we will proactively establish new habitats.
-This approach is carefully designed to facilitate the seamless transition of existing wildlife to these new habitats, in accordance with their seasonal patterns.
+This approach will facilitate the seamless transition of existing wildlife to these new habitats, in accordance with their seasonal patterns.

 Our new neighbourhood will start from the earth up.